3mdeb/96boards-docs-wiki/LatestSnapshots.md

 Updates to 96Boards supported operating systems will be made available from time to time at:
 [http://builds.96boards.org/releases/hikey](http://builds.96boards.org/releases/hikey)

-To determine if you are running the latest release do the following from a command prompt:
+For Debian, to determine which release you are running do the following from a command prompt:
 ```
 $ uname -a
 ```
-If the build date is XXX Jun xx xx:xx:xx UTC 2015 your board is running the latest release.
+From the output "is XXX MMM xx xx:xx:xx UTC 20YY ", you find build date MMM.YY, then you know which release you are running.

 Developer snapshot updates are also provided at:
 [http://builds.96boards.org/snapshots/hikey](http://builds.96boards.org/snapshots/hikey)